 Unfortunately, too many recreational boaters feel they have to consume alcohol to have a good time, even out on the water.
 They have a mistaken notion that the open waters are more forgiving than narrow lanes of traffic, but consuming alcohol while boating affects skill and decision-making as much as it does on land.
 Drunken boaters take risks that sober operators would not, such as using excessive speed and making risky maneuvers.
 They also have a tendency to take the deadliest risk of all: boating without a life vest.
 According to U.S. Coast Guard statistics, in about 80 percent of all drownings that occur with boating accidents, the victim was not wearing a life vest.

 If you were injured in a recreational boating accident, you have a right to full compensation.
-Trust your claim to a board-certified personal injury specialist who can deliver the professional representation you need.
-Call the Porter Law Firm, P.C. at 903-561-5144 or contact me online to schedule a free consultation at my Tyler office.
+Trust your claim to an experienced injury law firm who can deliver the professional representation you need.
+Call the Porter Law Firm, P.C. at 903-561-5144 or contact us online to schedule a free consultation at our Tyler office.